 As the age of jet travel was ramping up in 1960, a deadly mid-flight plane crash over New York would temporarily dampen the fervor and foment public clamor for better air traffic safety control.
 It was December 16, 1960, one day before the 57th anniversary of the Wright Brothers’ first flight.
 Eyewitness and radar reports suggest that the planes, a United Airlines DC-8 and a TWA Super Constellation, likely collided over Staten Island.
 The DC-8 was coming from Chicago O’Hare bound for Idlewild Airport, now JFK Airport carrying 84 passengers.
 The Super Constellation was going from Dayton and Columbus, Ohio to LaGuardia Airport.

-The TWA plane crashed at Miller Field on the southern coast of Staten Island, where New Dorp High School now stands.
+The TWA plane crashed at Miller Field on the southeastern coast of Staten Island, where New Dorp High School now stands.
 There were no survivors, and the 44 bodies were brought to Seaview Hospital.
 The DC-8 made it all the way to Park Slope, Brooklyn, where it came down on Sterling Place near the intersection of 7th Avenue.
 Devastation to this dense residential area was significant.
 10 brownstones went aflame, along with a funeral home at the intersection, a deli and laundromat.
 The prophetically-named Pillar of Fire Church located mid-block was completely destroyed.
 A 90-year old caretaker of the church was killed, one of six casualties on the ground.

 There was one initial survivor from the crash in Brooklyn, Stephen Lambert Baltz, an 11-year old boy from Illinois, who was thrown out of the plane onto a snowbank.
 He recounted his view of New York City just before the crash to a doctor at Brooklyn’s Methodist Hospital, where he was taken.
 “It looked like a picture out of a fairy book.
 It was a beautiful sight,” he said, according to The New York Times.
 He succumbed to pneumonia the next day.